SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ```

-## Testing of Code
+## Commands for Testing of GCC-Code

-* Run the following commands to run Test code:
+* Run the following commands to run Test commands:

 ```
 gcc test_object.c